39aldo39/klfc/README.md

 #### Import types ####
     --from-json              Read from a JSON file
+    --from-xkb               Import from a XKB symbols file.
+To read a variant, append it in parenthesis (e.g. to read the Colemak variant of the us symbols file, use "us(colemak)").
-    --from-xkb               Import from a XKB symbols file --from-pkl               Import from a PKL layout file --from-klc               Import from a KLC file
+    --from-pkl               Import from a PKL layout file --from-klc               Import from a KLC file